What makes an image realistic?: Probability and Typicality

-The above suggests that instead of expecting the probability to be large, we should expect the negative log-probability of a realistic $\x$ to be close to the entropy---or the probability to be roughly $2^{-H[\x]}$, especially if $\x$ is high-dimensional.
+The above suggests that instead of expecting the probability to be large, we should expect realistic $\x$ to have negative log-probability close to the entropy---or the probability to be roughly $2^{-H[\x]}$, especially if $\x$ is high-dimensional.
 It therefore appears that $| -\log P(\x) - H[\x] |$ would be a good candidate for a measure of realism \citep{choi2019waic,nalisnick2019typicality}.
 Unfortunately, also this definition fails to quantify realism as the following examples demonstrate.

 Weak typicality may be a necessary criterion for realism but it is clearly not sufficient.
 Put differently, the typical set contains the realistic sequences we care about but also many sequences which are unrealistic, such as long sequences of fair coin flips which all come up heads.